 Epistemology Working Group

 My advanced students and I meet regularly to workshop each other's research.
+The group, which started in 2020, is called the Epistemology Working Group (EWG).
 Description here.

 Ignorance, Distraction, and Confusion Graduate Super Seminar